adamhill/ArchitecturalKatas-2023/README.md

 ## 3.3 Architecture Style Proposed

-Based on the architectural characteristics we've identified, we suggest a combination of **Modular Monolith** and **Micro kernel architecture** to build the application.
+Based on the architectural characteristics we've identified, we suggest a combination of **Modular Monolith**, **Micro kernel**, and **Event-Driven** architectures to build the application.
 In this approach, we organize the different aspects of the functionalities into modules and one of these modules uses micro-kernel design.
 Each of these modules has its own well defined API's that serve as a way for them to communicate with one another and the user interface components.
+In addition, to address the neal-real time communication request of this problem and its contraint of uncertain internet access, the event-driven architecture can sucessfully address the needs.
 This setup makes sure that the application is well-structured and can efficiently work with different integrations to support the business requirements.

 ![Architecture Style](figures/ArchitectureStyle.png "Architecture Style")